 Healthy living is encouraged at JOBE.
 Learning how to cook is an integral part of the JOBE program.
 It is an important life skill that all residents will learn during their time at JOBE.
 We implement this by requiring one resident each night to cook dinner for their housemates.
 Residents are encouraged to get creative and try new recipes.
 Residents are also encouraged to utilize the fitness center provided by JOBE.
 The fitness center is equipped with exercise machines, free weights, a treadmill, a yoga ball, and other various exercise equipment.

 JOBE prepares residents for employment by providing guidance and assistance with resume building, mock interviews, job leads, transportation, references, letters of recommendation and professional clothing.
 Securing and holding employment is another key benchmark of the program.
 Program Director Keith Wieser instills in each resident the "ABC's of Employment."
-The goals is to first get A job, transition to Better job, and eventually obtain a Career!
+The goal is to first get A job, transition to a Better job, and eventually obtain a Career!
 Residents are taught to have great work ethic and always leave employment on a good note so that they can guarantee a good reference for future employment opportunities.

 Holidays are always a joyous time.
 In fact, Thanksgiving and Christmas are the biggest days of the year at JOBE.
 Current and former residents are invited to join staff in celebration of the holiday season.
 Each holiday celebration is filled with plenty of food, fun, games, and laughter.